-Before installing the hammock inside the house, be sure your hammock is between two wall’s beams/studs, two solid wood posts or two ceiling joists.
-Be sure that they can support heavy loads.
+Before installing the hammock inside the house, be sure your hammock is between two walls' beams/studs, two solid wood posts, or two ceiling joists.
+It's especially important to be sure that they can support heavy loads.

-There are several factors that must be taken into consideration to arrive at the result:
+There are several factors that must be taken into consideration to arrive at the a comfortable result:

 Minimum installation space: The most advisable distance between the two ends of the hammock is between 9.8 feet and 13 feet.
 It is important to position the hammock to achieve a proper arc.
-If the hammock is too loose or too tight you will not be able to enjoy its potential.
-For spaces that are several feet longer that your hammock, you can compensate that space with extra rope or chain between the hooks and the hammock.
+If the hammock is too loose or too tight, you will not be able to enjoy its full potential.
+For spaces that are several feet longer than your hammock, you can compensate that space with extra rope or chains between the hooks and the hammock.

 Height of attachment where the rope, straps, or anchors are placed: The ideal height of attachment to the wall is 5.9 feet to 7.54 feet.

-Height above the ground.
-At its lowest point, the hammock should be between 0.98 feet and 1.64 feet.
+Height above the ground: At its lowest point, the hammock should be between 0.98 feet and 1.94 feet.

 A hammock chair does not need more space than a traditional chair.
 If it is not needed, it can be taken down in a few minutes.

 Hanging a hammock chair requires only one point of attachment which can be located on the wood wall studs or the wood joists in a ceiling.
-Make sure that the ceiling is not suspended and that the bean is solid.
-Regardless of the space, you choose to hang the hammock, the recommended distance from the ground is 1.31 feet to 1.64 feet.
+Make sure that the ceiling is not suspended and that the beam is solid.
+Regardless of the space you choose to hang the hammock, the recommended distance from the ground is 1.31 feet to 1.64 feet.

-The advantage of hanging a hammock between two trees is that it will have natural shade in hot weather.
-A particularly important aspect is to make sure that the tree is thick enough to support the weight.
-A thick tree will not suffer much to support a hammock.
+The advantage of hanging a hammock between two trees is that it will have natural shade in hot, sunny weather.
+A particularly important aspect is to make sure that the tree is thick enough to support the weight as a thick tree will not suffer much to support a hammock.

-Generally, you will look for two trees that are at approximately at a distance of 9.8 feet or 13 feet (space to allow proper hammock extension).
-In this case, you will try to hang the hammock at a height of 5.0 -6.5 feet (about as high as our hands can reach to install the hammock comfortably).
+Generally, you will look for two trees that approximately have a distance of 9.8 feet or 13 feet between them, which would allow for proper hammock extension.
+In this case, you should try to hang the hammock at a height of 5.0-6.5 feet (about as high as our hands can reach to install the hammock comfortably).

 Swing-Mate Hanging Chair Kit

-It is compatible with all our hammock chairs.
-It features a unique, uniform suspension system so you can enjoy hours of quiet movement with safe, smooth swinging pleasure.
-Perfect for ceiling mounting.
+It is compatible with all of our hammock chairs.
+It features a unique, uniform suspension system, so you can enjoy hours of quiet movement with safe, smooth swinging pleasure.
+It is the perfect kit for ceiling mounting.
 The total weight capacity of the kit is 400 lbs.

 Safe, smooth, and easy to install: Just follow the easy installation instructions and enjoy its quiet, smooth rocking.
 There are no hooks, no squeaks, no chafing.
 Plus, the spring mechanism is designed to allow the same elasticity for an adult as it does for a child.